Umaid Bhawan Palace

 Perched on the summit of Chittar Hill, the highest point in Jodhpur, Umaid Bhawan Palace has commanding views over the fabled Blue City of Jodhpur, vast sand dunes and the imperious Mehrangarh Fort, and set within 26 acres of beautiful landscaped gardens it is one of the largest residences in the world.
 Built between 1929 and 1942, this golden monument, carved out of desert sandstone, designed by the famed Edwardian architect Henry Lanchester and commissioned by H. H. Maharaja Umaid Singh, the grandfather of the present Maharaja of Jodhpur, is a celebration of the Art Deco style on the grandest scale.
 It is currently the sixth largest private residence in the world, but is now divided into the Maharaja's private residence, a beautiful museum and a luxury palace hotel, offering its guests a taste of fine living.

 Taj Hotels took over the property 2005 and the royal home was lovingly refurbished to blend India’s age-old royal traditions, with influences from local culture.
-The grandeur of the style and ambiance are evident from the moment you arrive in the reception area, with the cupola a staggering 105 feet above you.
-The palace hotel has 22 rooms and 42 suites most with garden views as follows: 22 Palace Rooms, 24 Historical Suites, 10 Royal Suites, 6 Grand Royal Suites, 1 Maharaja Suite and 1 Maharani Suite.
+The grandeur of the style and ambience are evident from the moment you arrive in the reception area, with the cupola a staggering 105 feet above you (the largest in India).
+The palace hotel has 22 palace rooms and 42 suites (24 historical suites, ten royal suites, six grand royal suites, one Maharaja suite and one Maharani suite), most with garden views.
 There are non-smoking and smoking-room options.

-There are a number of dining options to choose from; Risala offers authentic Rajasthani and Indian cuisine, an array of European and Mediterranean delicacies can be found at Pillars, the Trophy Bar, with its unique hunting-themed décor, has a wide selection of beverages and cigars, or dine in the candlelit palace grounds in a variety of locations.
+There are a number of dining options to choose from; Risala offers authentic Rajasthani and Indian cuisine, an array of European and Mediterranean delicacies can be found at the elegant Pillars, the Trophy Bar, with its unique hunting-themed décor, has a wide selection of beverages and cigars, or dine in the candlelit palace grounds in a variety of locations.
 These are also open to non-guests.